-The process of producing a slate of names to consider is a continuous one, and is an integral part of the day-to-day talent management accomplished by each Service Chief and Secretary.
-The Each Service Chief and Secretary is supported by a GO/FO Management staff, which manages the inventory of GO/FO billets, maintains depth of understanding of the GO/FOs, and supports the decision-making process.
+The process of producing a slate of names to consider is a continuous one, and is an integral part of the day-to-day talent management accomplished by each Service Chief and Secretary.77 Each Service Chief and Secretary is supported by a GO/FO Management staff, which manages the inventory of GO/FO billets, maintains depth of understanding of the GO/FOs, and supports the decision-making process.
 The number of GO/FO billets, their proportion and totals by grade, and specific named billets are all established in statute.
 Depending on the Military Department, total GO/FO inventories range from approximately 236 to 315 officers.
 A Military Department cannot exceed its statutorily-prescribed limits for GO/FOs.
-Managing each new entry to the GO/FO grades, each new GO/FO assignment, and each retirement from the GO/FO grades-using a one-in, one-out business rule-is the purview of each GO/FO Management staff.
-To garner Service Chief guidance for each GO/FO movement, the GO/FO Management staff leaders meet with the Service Chief and/or Secretary on a regular basis, typically weekly, but at a minimum bi-weekly.
+Managing each new entry to the GO/FO grades, each new GO/FO assignment, and each retirement from the GO/FO grades-using a one-in, one-out business rule-is the purview of each GO/FO Management staff leaders meet with the Service Chief and/or Secretary on a regular basis, typically weekly, but at a minimum bi-weekly.
 This human endeavor, to manage each Service's military leadership talent, is all in support of the Chief and Secretary who are the Service decision makers for every three-star and four-star nomination to the Secretary of Defense (SecDef).